 Thank you for choosing The Early Learning Center.
 We look forward to providing your child with a caring and enriching learning environment.

 The Early Learning Center is a child enrichment program designed to create the love of learning with a partnership between parents and teachers.
 Through discovery, growth, nur- turing and creativity the children develop their highest potential.

 We provide an environment in which each child is immersed in stimulating activities, de- signed to strengthen their social and emotional, cognitive, and physical development.
 More than just the child, we believe that it is the entire family who are incorporated as active members of our community upon enrollment.

 The ELC is licensed by the Colorado Department of Social Services and meets all state re- quirements.
-Further, we continue our annual evaluations by the Qualistar rating program.
-We are proud to have received 3 out of 4 stars after our last two assessments.
+Further, we continue our evaluations by the CO Shines rating program.

 Hours of Operation